AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/faq.md

 **What Attribution Model is used for Leads and Contacts?**

-Bizible Touchpoints that are mapped to Leads and Contacts measure up to the Lead Creation touch, so the First Touch, Lead Creation, and U-Shaped model are recommended.
+Buyer Touchpoints that are mapped to Leads and Contacts measure up to the Lead Creation touch, so the First Touch, Lead Creation, and U-Shaped model are recommended.
 If you change the Attribution Model to W-Shaped or Full Path, we automatically apply a U-Shaped model for Leads and Contacts.

 **Why are my Visits, Unique Visits, and Forms tiles blank on the Growth board?**